 Archive photo of Tahrir Square - Reuters

-CAIRO, Dec 1 (Aswat Masriya) - Security forces closed Tahrir Square in downtown Cairo citing security reasons, hours after it was reopened on Monday, state-run MENA reported.
+CAIRO, Dec 1 (Aswat Masriya) – Security forces reopened on Monday Egypt's iconic Tahrir Square in downtown Cairo after two days of closure.

 Nearly a thousand people rallied near Tahrir Square, the prime destination of protesters since the 2011 uprising, on Saturday evening in protest over the court ruling.
 Two protesters were killed and at least 13 others were injured in the clashes, according to the ministry of health.

 Security forces maintained on Sunday the closure of Tahrir Square, to prevent protesters from assembling there.

 The Metro Authority also announced on Sunday night reopening one of the main stations leading to downtown Cairo, which was closed "indefinitely" earlier on Sunday upon the request of security authorities.